munozarturo/wreqs/README.md

     print("The request timed out after 5 seconds")
 ```

 This example sets a 5-second timeout for the request.
-If the server doesn't respond within 5 seconds, a `Timeout` exception is raised.
+If the server doesn"t respond within 5 seconds, a `Timeout` exception is raised.

 ### Using Retry Callbacks